DevEvil99/DevEvil-TV/README.md

 ## 🌟 Contributing Your Website

-Built something cool with DevEvil-TV?
+Built something cool with DevEvil TV?
 Share it!

 1. Go to the [Issues](https://github.com/DevEvil99/DevEvil-TV/issues) tab.
 2. Click **"New Issue"**.